The 4 Major Dietary Fats

 Limit and/or Avoid

-Canola oil, peanuts and peanut oils
+Canola oil, peanuts, and peanut oils

 3.)
-Polyunsaturated Fats – Essential Fatty Acid’s or EFA’s
+Polyunsaturated Fats – Essential fatty acid’s or EFA’s

 EFA’s are fatty acids that cannot be made by the body and must be supplied through our diet.
 They can lower cholesterol and blood pressure, and reduce the risk of heart disease and strokes.
-EFA’s are vital for healthy skin, hair and nails.
+EFA’s are vital for healthy skin, hair, and nails.
 They are key structural components of cell walls that ensure the flexibility of cells, which gives our skin its smoothness and suppleness.

-Preferred Sources – Omega 3 (alpha-linolenic acid) anti-inflammatory, raises HDL cholesterol
+Preferred Sources – Omega 3 (alpha-linolenic acid) anti-inflammatory, raises HDL

 Flaxseed, walnuts, hemp, free-range eggs, green leafy vegetables, pumpkin seeds and deep-sea fish such as salmon, mackerel, herrings and sardines (EPA and DHA fatty acids).
-Here is a wonderful tuna salad recipe that you is packed with Omega 3 heart healthy fats.

 4.)
-Trans Fat (AVOID AT ALL COST)
+Trans Fat – Avoid